1. When these terms and conditions apply and who is responsible under them

 5.9.
 We might ask you for a bond:

-We may require a bond from you before we can supply or continue to supply electricity to your property or properties.
+We may require a bond from you before we can supply or continue to supply electricity to your property.
 This bond is used to provide a level of security in case you default on your account.
 If we require you to comply with this clause, you must do so.

 5.10.
 The terms of any bond:

 If we exercise clause 5.9, we will tell you why we need to, how much we require, when it must be paid to us, how long we will keep it, how we will repay it and other relevant information.
-The amount of that bond will comply with any accepted industry standard or protocol.
+The amount of the bond will be reasonable and will take into account an estimate of our financial exposure to you in the event that you do not pay your invoices.
 We do not pay interest on bonds.

 5.11.
 Credit balances on your account: